-At John Clifford we a holding: actively involve parents/carers at every stage of intervention by initial meetings to discuss concerns and gaining knowledge and views about their child review meetings to discuss progress helping parents/carers to access support from external agencies transition meetings with the Secondary School SENCo before referring children to external agencies for support meetings and discussions with SENCo, parents/carers and external support agencies (where necessary) be arranged based of parents of pupils with e frequent regular contact with parents is necessary, this will on the individual pupil's needs.
-The SENCo may also signpost the SEN to the local authority Ask Us service where specific d support may be required. referral indicates that a pupil has additional learning needs pupil will always be consulted with regards to future child, and are kept u regards to the provi to attend meetings with external agencies regarding their up to date and consulted on any points of action drawn up in sion for their child.
-The school's SEND governor can be ne in relation to SEND matters.
-15.Links with other schools nber of the Chilwell Family of Schools.
-This enables the ank of joint resources and to share advice, training and less and expertise.
-Transition to Key St age 3 facilitates: The SENCo at John Clifford School meeting with SENCo from Secondary School to share information e.g. Individual targets and Agency reports.
-Visits are arranged to Secondary School depending on individual needs.
-Class Tutors from Secondary School visit John Clifford School to meet children.
-Passports are produced and forwarded to secondary school.
-17. Links w ith other agencies and voluntary organisations in the identification invites and seeks advice and support from external agencies and assessment of, and provision for, SEND.
-The SENCo is on responsible for liaising with the following: ☐ Behavid☐ School☐ Speech☐ Langua on Psychology Service our Support Service sand Family Support Service and Language Service ge and Learning Support Service ist Outreach Services
+At John Clifford we actively involve parents/carers at every stage of intervention by holding:

+- initial meetings to discuss concerns and gaining knowledge and views about their child - $\hfill\square$ review meetings to discuss progress - □ helping parents/carers to access support from external agencies - □ transition meetings with the Secondary School SENCo before referring children to external agencies for support - □ meetings and discussions with SENCo, parents/carers and external support agencies (where necessary)

+In cases where more frequent regular contact with parents is necessary, this will be arranged based on the individual pupil's needs.
+The SENCo may also signpost parents of pupils with SEN to the local authority Ask Us service where specific advice, guidance and support may be required.

+If an assessment or referral indicates that a pupil has additional learning needs the parents and the pupil will always be consulted with regards to future provision.
+Parents are invited to attend meetings with external agencies regarding their child, and are kept up to date and consulted on any points of action drawn up in regards to the provision for their child.
+The school's SEND governor can be contacted at any time in relation to SEND matters.

+15.Links with other schools

+John Clifford School is a part of the White Hills Park Academy Trust.
+This enables the schools across the Trust to work together to best support children with SEND.
+This includes training opportunities as well as shared best practice and advice.

+The school is a member of the Chilwell Family of Schools.
+This enables the schools to build a bank of joint resources and to share advice, training and development activities and expertise.

+Transition to Key Stage 3 facilitates:

+- The SENCo at John Clifford School meeting with the SENCo from Secondary School to share information e.g. Individual targets and Agency reports. - □ Visits are arranged to Secondary School depending on individual needs.

+- Class Tutors from Secondary Schools visit John Clifford School to meet children. - □ Passports are produced and forwarded to secondary school.

+17. Links with other agencies and voluntary organisations

+John Clifford School invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, SEND.
+The SENCo is the designated person responsible for liaising with the following:

+- □ Education Psychology Service

+- □ Behaviour Support Service

+- □ Schools and Family Support Service

+- □ Speech and Language Service

+- □ Language and Learning Support Service

+- □ Specialist Outreach Services

-Signed [Janine Waring] (Hea dteacher)
+Signed [Janine Waring] (Head (Headteacher)

 Date

-Signed [Kay /ley Allcoat] (SENCo)
+Signed [Ка yley Allcoat] (SENCo)

 Date

-Signed [Anı าล Worsching] (SEN Governor)
+Signed [An na Worsching] (SEN Governor)

 Date